Personalize selling with product rec quizzes 👉

 To cross-tabulate your data, you’ll need to map another variable onto this one.

-We’re interested in whether tastes change with age, so let’s use that age our second variable and ask the question:
+We’re interested in whether tastes change with age, so let’s use that age as our second variable and ask:

-Imagine you have a client who is looking at marketing their olive brand directly at people under 35.
-You could ask these two questions and look at the split between olive lovers and haters just within this subgroup, and see how it compares to the overall average splits.
+Imagine you have a client who is looking at marketing their olive brand directly to people under 35.
+You could ask these two questions and look at the split between olive lovers and haters just within this subgroup and see how it compares to the overall average splits.

 The answer is benchmarks.